 The planning stage of the intervention is a secret meeting to which the addict is not invited.
-During this meeting, the counselor discusses with the loved ones, what they are going to write in their letters to the addict, regulates the tone of the letters, and guides the loved ones to be able to say what they need without attacking or blaming the addict.
+During this session, the counselor discusses with the loved ones, what they are going to write in their letters to the addict, regulates the tone of the letters, and guides the loved ones to be able to say what they need without attacking or blaming the addict.

 - The Intervention Tone

 The entire tone of the intervention should be focused on care and compassion.
 At no time should any loved one yell at, or condemn the addict.
-The goal of the intervention is to lower the defenses of the addict, and allow him or her to feel the love in the room, and accept treatment.
+The goal of the intervention is to lower the defenses of the addict and allow him or her to feel the love in the room, and accept treatment.

 - Stay on Topic

 The counselor is important in this component of the intervention, as there tend to be multiple layers of issues and conflicts within families and relationships with loved ones.
-It is important to stay on the topic of addiction and how it is effecting the lives of the addict and his or her loved ones.
+It is important to stay on the topic of addiction and how it is affecting the lives of the addict and his or her loved ones.
 The counselor can help to keep everyone on track during the intervention

 Statements made to the addict should be supported by evidence from the reader.
 The intervention is not a place for opinions or elaborations of the facts.
-The loved ones of the addict should have evidence to support any statement they make regarding the destruction and/or effects of addiction.
+The loved ones of the addict should have evidence to support any statement they make regarding the destruction and effects of addiction.

 - End Goal

-Before the intervention begins the team must have at least three options for addiction treatment.
-While they may be different locations, or modalities, if the addict needs a 90-day treatment program, all options should be 90 days.
+Before the intervention begins, the team must have at least three options for addiction treatment.
+While they may be different locations or modalities, if the addict needs a 90-day treatment program, all options should be 90 days.
 These options should be presented to the addict during the intervention.